ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 - `Aggressive`: An alias for Default; upscaling is not rate-limited.

-You may wish to use `Conservative` upscaling if you plan to submit many short-lived tasks to your RayCluster.
-Otherwise, you may observe the following `thrashing` behavior:
+You may wish to use `Conservative` upscaling if you plan to submit many short-lived tasks to your Ray cluster.
+In this situation, `Default` upscaling may trigger the _thrashing_ behavior:
 - The autoscaler sees resource demands from the submitted short-lived tasks.
 - The autoscaler immediately creates Ray pods to accomodate the demand.
 - By the time the additional Ray pods are provisioned, the tasks have already run to completion.